FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-10-implement-endlessscroll-angular-ngrx-aspnetcore.md

 The concrete state is the `ItemState` which only has an `items` and a `loading` property.
 One can be an array, the other one is boolean indicating wether we are currently loading items or not.

-The reducer itself first sets `loading` to `true` every time we ask for some items, so when the action `getItems` comes around.
+The reducer itself first sets `loading` to `true` every time we ask for some items, so when the action `getItems` or `getMoreItems` comes around.

 The action `getItemsComplete` however takes the payload and uses the spread operator to set the new items just at the bottom of a new array.
 The top are the old items we already have.